Maryhill [CR] (1896-1952)

 Note: text in square brackets is added for clarity and was not part of the location's name.

 This was a four platform station.
 There were two through platforms and, on either side, two bay platforms for terminating services via Glasgow Central.
 These bays had carriage sidings alongside.
 Platforms were canopied.
-The through lines were for passenger trains to Possil and goods and mineral trains running from Balornock Junction.
+The majority of passenger trains terminated here, however the through lines were for passenger trains to Possil and goods and mineral trains running from Balornock Junction.

 There was a large goods yard to the south.